adamhurm/discord-super-pal-of-the-week/README.md

 ### Run the bots!
 Now you'll need to run the bots:
  - Super Pal Bot: `python3 discord-super-pal-of-the-week.py`
- - Spin the Wheel Bot: `yarn start`
+ - Spin the Wheel Bot: `cd discord-spin-the-wheel && yarn start`

 (I suggest keeping the script running in a tmux session so that you can easily attach if you want to view the bot status.)